Gas Turbine Inlet and Exhaust Inspection Capabilities

 - Inlet ducting (steel structures, inlet silencer structural steel and expansion joints)

-The most inspected equipment on the exhaust side includes:
+The most inspected exhaust equipment includes:

 - Transition ducting (liner sheets and support components, expansion joints and support steel)